Jeremy-Boyle/katacoda-scenarios/visual-studio/step1.md

-The Katacoda `terminal` layout provides a full Terminal experience with IDE Functionality
+This `terminal + VS Code` layout provides a full Terminal experience with IDE Functionality
 ## IDE Functionality

-With the IDE, you can open files certain files from Markdown - `newFile.js`{{open}}

 You can copy, extend or replace text from UI helpers.